carolynvs/carolynvanslyck.com/content/blog/2018-06-24-interview-brain-dump.md

   answer.
 * Speak out loud as you think.
 It's okay to be quiet for a few seconds while you collect your thoughts, especially at the beginning but let the person know what you are thinking.

-  Examples:
+For example:
     * _"Let me think about that for a second"_
     * _"Hmm, here are some concerns that I would have and want to verify"_
     * _"I am stuck on this part, here's what I think but maybe I am missing something related to X"_
 * Focus on solving the problem iteratively.
 It's perfectly ok to start with a brute force or bad solution, identify its problems, and then make another pass and improving your solution.
 That is _much_ better than focusing immediately